Here you learn ...

 Apply for a spouse visa from India: Checklist for a spouse visa to Germany from India

-Apply for a spouse visa from Turkey: Checklist for a spouse visa for Germany from Turkey
+Apply for a spouse visa from Turkey: Checklist for a spouse visa to Germany from Turkey

 Apply for a spouse visa from Russia: Checklist for a spouse visa to Germany from Russia

-Apply for a spouse visa from Iran: Checklist for spouse visa Germany from Iran
+Apply for a spouse visa from Iran: Checklist for a spouse visa to Germany from Iran

 Apply for a spouse visa from Pakistan: Checklist for a spouse visa to Germany from PakistanApplying for a spouse visa from the USA: Checklist for spouse visa Germany for US citizens

-Apply for a spouse visa from the Philippines: Checklist for a spouse visa for Germany from the Philippines
+Apply for a spouse visa from the Philippines: Checklist for a spouse visa to Germany from the Philippines

 Step 3: Attendance of the appointment (interview) and costs